Ain't That Lonely Yet: Content

 The song is a mid-tempo in which the narrator has just left his lover because of what she has put him through.
 She tries to win him back with phone calls and notes (left on his door).
 The narrator denies his former lover, and tries to convince himself that he "ain't that lonely yet," or not lonely enough to return to her.

 Critical reception

 Bill Janovitz of Allmusic gave the song a positive review.
 He says the most compelling verse in the song is the second verse, because of the metaphor of the narrator's ex-lover as a spider.

 Music video

 The music video was directed by Dwight Yoakam and Carolyn Mayer.
+The filming took place the same day of the 1993 World Trade Center bombing.

 Chart positions

 "Ain't That Lonely Yet" debuted at number 60 on the U.S. Billboard Hot Country Singles & Tracks for the week of March 13, 1993.